frieda566/plant_watering_system/documentation.md

   - Caliberation button???
   - Categorizing plants – more tropical and then having the watering accordingly
   - Don’t recommend using battery – especially with LCDisplay

+### 19.12.2025
+- Today Frieda looked into the possibilities of letting the user get a health report based on inserting the actual plant and the program then comparing the data of the daily readings with those of the lexicon
+- the problem is that the lexicon currently has more written words for the points that would be important - obvioulsy Python would simple need numbers or a range of numbers to detect the health of the plant based on knowing whats a good range and what is out of that range
+- we are thinking about either changing the lexicon or creating a further file which runs in the back based solely on numbers for the ideal humidity and temperature of the plant